Most frequent questions and answers

 - Training that is mandatory, legally required or duty of care (e.g. health and safety, first aid, food hygiene, manual handling etc.)

 Request a call back from a Skills Advisor who will be able to help.
 Alternatively speak to one of our approved Training Providers who may be able to devise something that meets your particular requirements.
 Just remember that your application needs to demonstrate that training is linked to business growth.

 The fund can be used to support 19+ learners employed by organisations of any size in South Yorkshire.
 We can work with large employers but only to a maximum intervention rate of 60%.

 No, the employer must be based in South Yorkshire and this must be the employee’s official base of work however, they do not have to reside within the region.

 No, the training has to provide you with the skills you need.
 This could include accredited and non-accredited training or a combination.
 If you need something designing specifically for you, make contact with one of our Training Providers or get in touch with us.

-For large businesses the maximum contribution from Skills Bank is 50%.
 There is no upper limit on the cost of training, we will take each application on its merits and look closely at the cost per learner and the business case for growth outlined in the application.